-In 1816, the state of Ohio passed a law that required counties to take care of the indigent and mentally ill.
-In response, county commissioners across the state began planning for a county home, including Columbiana County.
-The indigent were to be admitted based on the recommendations of various trustees and commissioners of surrounding towns, doctors and psychiatrists.
+In 1816, the state of Ohio passed a law that required counties to take care of the indigent and mentally ill within their borders.
+In Columbiana County, commissioners began planning for a county home, with the indigent to be admitted based on the recommendations of various trustees and commissioners of surrounding towns, doctors, and psychiatrists.

 Two-hundred acres of farmland was purchased near New Lisbon in 1829 for $3,100.
-3 The land contained a house which was ordered to be repaired.
-A contract was awarded to Andrew Scott for $92.
-A new sill was installed under the sleeping room, the corners of the house was cut with new floors laid above and below, a partition was erected, a chimney of brick was added, an enclosed staircase was installed, new windows and doors were put in, and the exterior of the house was chinked and daubed with lime mortar.
+3 The land contained a house which was ordered to be repaired, and a contract was awarded to Andrew Scott for $92.
+Work included the chinking of the exterior brick with lime mortar, the construction of a new sill under the sleeping room, a new brick chimney, the installation of an enclosed staircase, the placement of new windows and doors.
 An inspection on March 23, 1830, noted the repairs were not conducted according to the contract.

-An additional 133 acres of farmland was purchased in 1861 at a cost of $3,600.
-3 A three-story infirmary for the “infirm and well-disposed inmates” was erected at a cost of $12,570.
-Another three-story building was built in 1872-73 for the mentally ill at a cost of $8,000.
+An additional 133 acres of farmland was purchased in 1861 at the cost of $3,600.
+3 A three-story infirmary for the “infirm and well-disposed inmates” was soon built at the cost of $12,570.
+It was followed by a three-story building for the mentally ill in 1872-73 at the cost of $8,000.
 1 3 Other large brick buildings and a frame barn, painted red, were also added.

-The number of inmates at the infirmary totaled 176 in September 1880 and 125 in February 1905.
-3 A 1908 account of the infirmary notes that there were 65 head of cattle, four horses, four mules, 50 hogs and an untold number of chickens on the farm.
-4 Improvements and remodeling, costing between $4,000 and $5,000, were completed on the building housing the mentally ill in late-1908.
+In September 1880, the number of inmates at the infirmary totalled 176 and 125 in February 1905.
+3 A 1908 account of the complex noted that there were 65 head of cattle, four horses, four mules, 50 hogs and an untold number of chickens on the farm.
+4 Improvements and remodelling, costing between $4,000 and $5,000, was completed on the building housing the mentally ill in late-1908.
 10

-A small hospital, with three wards, each with ten beds, was built in 1936 by the Public Works Administration.
-1 Prior to the completion of the hospital, patients were sent to the Salem City Hospital in Salem.
+A small hospital, with three wards, each with ten beds, was added in 1936 by the Public Works Administration.
+1 Before the completion of the hospital, patients were sent to the Salem City Hospital in Salem.

 By the 1950’s, the role of the county home for the poor, infirmed, and mentally ill had become that of a mental ward and nursing home.
 To that end, it was proposed on May 12, 1959, 5 that a $989,000 bond issue be listed on the November ballot to provide funds for a new county infirmary.
-7 In October 1959, a scathing report by the county sanitarian and a consultant noted the county infirmary was a “firetrap”, “unsanitary”, “foul-smelling”, “poorly equipped”, and a “violation.”
-It was specific in criticizing the water supply and sewage disposal system, food preparation equipment, and dairy operation.
-11 Additionally, the buildings were deemed unsafe for the elderly due to the presence of steep staircases.
-It was also not likely that if a major fire occurred that the elderly could escape in time.
+7 A scathing report by the county sanitarian and a consultant in October 1959 noted the county infirmary was a “firetrap”, “unsanitary”, “foul-smelling”, “poorly equipped”, and a “violation.”
+It was specific in criticising the water supply and sewage disposal system, food preparation equipment, and dairy operation.
+11 The buildings were deemed unsafe for the elderly due to the presence of steep staircases and a lack of adequate egress in the event of a fire.

 The public defeated the bond issue by 3,000 votes.
 11